communitybridge/easycla/README.md

 The majority of the backend APIs are implemented in python, and can be found in the `cla-backend` directory.

 Recent backend development was implemented in Golang, and can be found in the `cla-backend-go` directory.
-In particular, this backend contains APIs powering Automated Templates, GitHub Whitelists, and Duplicate Company handling in the Corporate Console.
+In particular, this backend contains APIs powering Automated Templates, GitHub Approval Lists, and Duplicate Company handling in the Corporate Console.

 ## CLA Frontend